janusqa/DjangoStore/README.md

     ```
 - now run the command "$ python manage.py collectstatic"

+### CORS
+- install django-cors-headers
+  - pip install django-cors-headers
+  - in settings add to INSTALLED_APPS
+  - Register middleware "corsheaders.middleware.CorsMiddleware" above "django.middleware.common.CommonMiddleware"
+  - add "CORS_ALLOWED_ORIGINS" to  settings.py and specify what should be able to access this apis

 ### CSS
 - opening settings and in the top "import os"